arvidjohansen/from-noob-to-hacker/README.md

 at providing high quality lectures and learning modules

-to assist those who wish to learn
+to assist those who wish

-in attaining the skills they seek to quire

-by explaining it

-as short and concise as possible
+in their quest for knowledge

 ## Some subjects